Filin2402/furry-funicular/README.md

 will send message to 4000 recipients and then send messages repeatedly to the same 1000 recipients

+`furry-funicular ... -f folder/left-recipients.json` - set json file
+path for left recipients (that did not receive message) output after program ends.
+Left recipients are not recorded by default

 `furry-funicular ... -o asc/desc/rand` - set order for sending messages to recipients from 'recipients.json'. 'asc' - recipients in ascending order (default), 'desc' - in descending order, 'rand' - random order